coady/waiter/README.md

 Waiters also support async iteration. `throttle` optionally accepts an async iterable. `repeat`, `retry`, and `poll` optionally accept coroutine functions.

 ### statistics
 Waiter objects have a `stats` attribute for aggregating statistics about the calls made.
-The base implementation provides `total` and `failure` counts.
-The interface of the `stats` object itself is considered provisional for now, but can be extended by overriding the `Stats` class attribute.
-This also allows customization of the iterable values; elapsed time is the default.
+The base implementation is an attempt counter.
+The interface of the `stats` object itself is considered provisional, but can be extended by overriding the `Stats` class attribute.
+The `add` method also allows customization of the iterable values; elapsed time is the default.

 ## Installation
 ```console